QwertoAlivus/Croc-error-trace/readme.txt

                         length: 7
                     }

-The thing is that you haven't emitted all the supply during the genesis phase and you should use something like this to report correctly:
+The thing is that team hasn't emitted all the supply during the genesis phase and they should use something like this to report correctly:

 **const crocCirculating = await this.contracts.Treasury.getCrocCirculatingSupply();
 const seigniorageSaved = await this.contracts.Treasury.seigniorageSaved();